HomeLifestyleHealth and FitnessHow to Incorporate More Movement in Your Everyday Life

 How to Incorporate More Movement in Your Everyday Life

-Understand the Importance of Staying Active
+Embracing the Importance of Staying Active

 Start With Small Changes

-Consider New Leisure Activities
+Consider New Recreational Activities

 Make Errands More Active